Skip to content

 $namestringUnique rule identifier

-$thresholdintNumber of requests allowed before ban (must be >= 1).
-The ban triggers on request N+1.
+$thresholdintNumber of requests that triggers the ban (must be >= 1).
+The Nth request is itself banned (matching rack-attack maxretry semantics).

 $periodintTime window for counting requests in seconds (must be >= 1)